rmcanany/SolidEdgeStorekeeper/Readme.md

 After the components are placed, they are converted to an `Assembly group`.
 Finally, the group is patterned if applicable, assuming that option is enabled.

 ## PRE-POPULATING THE LIBRARY

 You can add items to the library ahead of time.
 Enable the `Pre-populate` checkbox to get started.

+Note, for items with multiple materials available, the material must be selected before starting this process.
+Click on an applicable item and select the desired material when prompted.

 <p align="center">
   <img src="media/prepopulate_library.png">